Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 How to Test Your Trigger

-Now that you’ve written your Apex trigger, you need to test it before you can deploy it.
-Salesforce has strict testing and code coverage rules that require you to test a minimum of 75 percent of your code before it allows you to deploy it.
+Now that you’ve written your Apex trigger, you need to test it before deploying it.
+Salesforce has strict testing and code coverage rules that require you to test at least 75 percent of your code before it allows you to deploy it.

-To achieve test coverage for your trigger, you must write a test class.
+You must write a test class to achieve test coverage for your trigger.
 This will verify that the trigger runs and performs the action indicated within its body when a new contact is created.

 test trigger example